rnwatanabe/remoto/README.md

 5. Click `Finish`

 > [!NOTE]
-> You may see two errors with the following message: "Access restriction: The type 'Type' is not AP" ...
+> You may see two errors with the following message: "Access restriction: The type 'Type' is not API" ...
 > These are expected and can be safely ignored.

 ### Step 6: Server Configuration